 With hundreds of cultural institutions and historic sites in New York City, it can be difficult to narrow down which ones to include on your itinerary.
-Use this list New York City's most popular museums to help you decide which one to include on your vacation itinerary.
-There are options for everyone, whether you want to see exhibits dedicated to art and design or history and science.
+There are options that will appeal to just about everyone, whether you want to see exhibits dedicated to art and design or history and science.

-It is recommended that you plan to visit no more than two museums in one day -- and really one museum is usually more than enough daily.
+You should plan to visit no more than two museums in one day, and really one museum is usually more than enough daily.
 It's hard to really absorb what the museum has to offer if you're rushed or have reached saturation.
-Personally, I think it's ideal to visit one museum in the morning (this is when museums tend to be less crowded and I tend to be freshest) and then choose a neighborhood to explore, a walking tour, bus tour or a sightseeing cruise to round out the day.
-Of course, it's totally up to you how you plan your days!
+A good plan is to visit one museum in the morning (this is when museums tend to be less crowded) and then choose a neighborhood to explore, a walking tour, bus tour, or a sightseeing cruise to round out the day.

 American Museum of Natural History